 We aim to create discussions and share a positive alternative model of relationships for youth.
 Our philosophy includes:

 - Respect for this Land: In this work, we are committed to building and maintaining relationships with Indigenous peoples.
-This begins with first acknowledging the history and impacts of colonization.
+This begins with first acknowledging the history and ongoing impacts of colonization.

 - Sex positivity: We believe that everyone has the right to sexuality without violence and the right to decide whether, when, and with whom they’ll be sexual.